-Have a first look at Tiffan & Co.‘s fall ad campaign with married couple Beyoncé and Shawn “Jay-Z” Carter.
-Titled “About Love,” the Mason Poole campaign marks the first time the couple have starred in a non-music related commercial campaign together.
+Tiffan & Co. pulls out all the stops with a fall ad campaign starring married couple Beyoncé and Shawn “Jay-Z” Carter.
+Titled “About Love,” the Mason Poole-shot campaign marks the first time the couple have starred in a non-music related commercial campaign together.

 Commenting on the effort, Tiffany’s executive vice president Alexandre Arnault stated, “The investment will be pretty impressive.
 It’s our biggest campaign.
 Also, it’s the only year-long campaign that we have.
 It marks a clear evolution of what we’ve been doing from a creative standpoint.”

 In the campaign, Beyoncé wears the 128.54 carat Tiffany Diamond previously only worn by Audrey Hepburn and two other people (one of whom is Lady Gaga).
 Beyoncé also wears two gowns, one by Givenchy the other by Balmain, similar to the black Givenchy gown worn by Hepburn in the famed 1961 classic, Breakfast at Tiffany’s.
 The Carter’s are shot in front of Jean-Michel Basquiat’s “Equals Pi” painting, which is part of a private collection and has never been displayed publicly.